A-Gaoba/30_Days_Of_JavaScript/README.md

 # 30_Days_Of_JavaScript
-## In this repository there are the solutions of exercises that are in the repository[30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript)
+## In this repository there are the solutions of exercises that are in the repository [30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript)

 | # Day |                                                                       Topics                                                                        |
 | ----- | :-------------------------------------------------------------------------------------------------------------------------------------------------: |